vic-ma/howtodismantle.github.io/_posts/2025-01-04-Cracking-the-code-Part-II-Calling-functions-remotely.md

 * `AlarmTime`, the number of seconds to display the alarm message.
 * `AlarmMessage`, a string that contains the alarm message itself.

-When `SubmitAlarm` is called, the text box shows the alarm message, and the number of seconds is stored in the variable.
+When `SubmitAlarm` is called, the text box shows the alarm message, and the number of seconds is stored in the `SecondsLeft` variable.

 ![image](/assets/2025-01-04/020.png)